 To be a successful travel agent, first you must know how to create an itinerary for a traveler.
 This requires computer proficiency, superb organizational skills, and an attention to detail.
 Strong written and communication skills are also needed, and an aptitude for sales helps.
 In addition, travel agencies are increasingly seeking employees with specialized expertise in travel destinations, including expertise in foreign customs, languages, and geography.
 Any personal travel experience you have had could help you in your career as a travel agent.

 Your travel and tourism degree program should include training in sales techniques, cruise line information, reservation systems, travel destinations, and accounting/bookkeeping.
 Courses should also help you with your written and oral communication skills.
 Some programs offer courses in foreign languages.
-You can earn a diploma or associate's degree through vocational or community colleges, or a bachelor's or master's degree through universities.
+You can earn a diploma or associate degree through vocational or community colleges, or a bachelor's or master's degree through universities.
 All levels of education are available through online degree programs.

 In addition to providing schedule flexibility, online travel and tourism degrees can provide the ultimate preparation for your future career.
-As a travel agent, you will spend most of your time at the computer, researching travel packages and destinations.
+As a travel agent, you may spend most of your time at the computer, researching travel packages and destinations.
 Your online degree program can prepare you for this.

 Travel and Tourism Salaries and Opportunities

 Because of the increasing availability of online travel booking options, the U.S. Bureau of Labor Statistics (BLS) predicts the best travel agent opportunities will be for those who offer specialized expertise for exotic destinations and luxury travel.
-According to the BLS, median salary for travel agents was $30,130 in 2007, with the top 10 percent earning a median of $47,650.

 In addition to their salaries, travel agents usually get reduced rates for their own travel and accommodations.
 They also receive some free or low-cost trips to learn about vacation sites they are selling.
 For those who love to travel, these benefits often are a primary attraction to the field.